Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 - Dairy: One serving has about 150 mg of sodium.

-- 1 ounce of hard cheese, such as cheddar, Swiss, Monterey jack, or mozzarella
+- Hard cheese, such as cheddar, Swiss, Monterey jack, or mozzarella

-- Meat and other protein foods: One serving has about 60 mg of sodium.
-Some raw meats may have added sodium.
+- Meat and other protein foods: Some raw meats may have added sodium.

 - Homemade pudding

-- Meals from restaurants are often high in sodium.
-Some restaurants have nutrition information that tells you the amount of sodium in their foods.
-Ask for your food to be prepared with less, or no salt.
+- Choose low-sodium foods at restaurants.
+Meals from restaurants are often high in sodium.
+Some restaurants have nutrition information on the menu that tells you the amount of sodium in their foods.
+If possible, ask for your food to be prepared with less, or no salt.